Music That You Should Listen To If You Love Art

 Song suggestions: David Bowie’s “Andy Warhol”, “Space Oddity” and “Starman”.

 The leading ladies in music and art

 Florence and the Machine’s song “What the Water Gave Me” (2011) is inspired by another feminist leader of the arts.
 Frida Kahlo‘s painting inspired this song from the 2011 Florence and the Machine album “Ceremonials”.
 “At lot of the time when I’m writing, things will just appear.
 I was writing the song and this book on symbolism was lying around, and it had the painting in it.
-It’s nice to mix the ordinary with extraordinary,” said lead singer Florence Welsh.
-The painting’s disturbing scene of people drowning in a bathtub are reflected in the song’s lyrics.
-She makes her reference to children being swept out to sea.
+It’s nice to mix the ordinary with extraordinary,” said Welsh.
+The lyrics in this song make reference to the chaotic scene that takes place in Kahlo’s painting, of people stranded at sea.